 - Budget.
 Clearly, additional interviews cost more (as does the longer content they might require), so there is always a need for balance between purpose, length of content and what purpose or outcome is being targeted.
 Longitude will always seek to recommend a fair balance between these competing objectives.

 Can Longitude interview my clients or subject matter experts (SMEs)?

 Yes, this is a regular request from our clients, and is a common input for many of the studies we conduct.
-We understand these relationships are important – and often sensitive for our Clients.
+For these kinds of interviewees, we expect the Client to source and provide these interviewees, as Longitude cannot commit to only sourcing specific companies from a client-provided list.
+However, we’d be happy to include and prioritise companies from a client-supplied list within our overall outreach, but we reserve the right to continue sourcing alternative companies in addition, if that is necessary in order to keep the overall project timeline on track.
+(Please also see our guidelines on vetoing interviewees, in relation to this).
+We understand your client relationships are important – and often sensitive.
 To this end, we always create and share interview guides for these interviewees, which can be shared with Clients in advance, for review and refinement.
 This helps ensure that we focus these interviews areas of greatest relevance, and avoid any potentially sensitive topics, where necessary.
-For particularly sensitive or important calls, it is also possible for us to conduct a pre-interview call between the interviewing editor and a relevant Client Account Lead (CAL) or relationship manager, to ensure that all parties are fully briefed on how best to tackle the interview.
+For particularly sensitive or important calls (eg, the CEO of a Tier 1 client account), it is also possible for us to conduct a pre-interview call between the interviewing editor and a relevant Client Account Lead (CAL) or relationship manager, to ensure that all parties are fully briefed on how best to tackle the interview.
 We also remind all interviewees that nothing will be published without their explicit permission, to ensure we’ve captured their names, job titles and quotes accurately.